sugarbushjs/sugarbush/README.md

 the combinedReducers must continue to iterate over the remaining reducers to get their current state.
 This unnecessary looping process can impact the application's performance.
 Also, if you dispatch an action type that does not have a corresponding reducer, such as a **Saga** action, all the reducers are processed again with the combinedReducers.

-Switchback replaces the current combinedReducers and only processes the reducer containing the associated dispatch action type.
-The implementation of switchback is shown below.

 ```js
 import { switchback } from 'surgarbush'